nikomatsakis/rustacean-principles/src/what_is_rust.md

 ## What is Rust?

-* A language empowering everyone to build reliable and efficient software that is meant to last.
+* A language **empowering everyone to build reliable and efficient software**.
-* An open-source community focused on creating, designing, and maintaining that language and its ecosystem.
+* An **open-source community** focused on creating, designing, and maintaining that language and its ecosystem.

 ## What are the Rustacean Principles?

 The **Rustacean principles** are a set of principles which guide us in building Rust.
-They begin with a description of [how Rust ought to feel](./how_rust_feels.md) when you are using it.
+They begin with a description of [how Rust empowers its users](./how_rust_empowers.md).
 These goals guide us in designing features and help us decide how to

 * [How Rust ought to feel](./how_rust_feels.md) covers the underlying design principles of Rust.
 * [How to Rustacean](./how_to_rustacean.md) describes the way that Rust team members are expected to act.
 You can think of it like a companion to the [Code of Conduct][CoC]: whereas the [CoC] describes the bare minimum expected of any Rust participant, the [How to Rustacean] section describes what is takes to become a member of a Rust team.